alasca-association/tarook/docs/user/reference/options/yk8s.openstack.rst

 .. note::

     :ref:`configuration-options.yk8s.openstack.nodes`
     allows you to configure
-   the k8s master and worker servers.
+    the Kubernetes master and worker servers.
     The ``role`` attribute must be used to distinguish both [1]_.

     The amount of gateway nodes can be controlled with :ref:`configuration-options.yk8s.openstack.gateway_count`.

 ..
 [1] Caveat: Changing the role of a Terraform node
                 will completely rebuild the node.

 .. attention::